seng637-Winter/seng637-a4-vick-io/seng637-a4-team_number.md

 # Comments/feedback on the assignment itself

 The assignment effectively introduced mutation testing and Selenium web testing, providing valuable hands-on experience.
 It covered a wide range of testing scenarios, offered practical experience with essential testing tools, and encouraged analytical thinking.

-Overall, the assignment was educational, though addressing the highlighted areas could further improve its effectiveness and accessibility.